 Who is affected by H.R.
 3006?

-The Secretary is directly affected because the bill imposes a mandatory duty: reduce coinsurance amounts that exceed the section 1813(b) inpatient hospital deductible and pay suppliers the exact amount of the reduction.
+The bill creates a mandatory duty: reduce any qualifying coinsurance that exceeds the inpatient hospital deductible, then pay the surgery center an amount equal to the reduction.

 Federal Medicare spending